vuoro/pelimanni/README.md

 // Plays all notes at once, instead of subdividing time [0, 5, 7, { chord: true }]; // 0, 5, 7 at the same time for 0.2s

-// Multiplies the duration of each note (can cause them to overlap!)
+// Multiplies the duration of each note
+// Warning: scaling up can easily cause notes to overlap, so be sure to create space for them.
-[0, x, { scale: 2 }]    // 0 for (0.1 * 2)s, every 0.2s
+[0, x, 1, x { scale: 2 }] // double-duration 0, then double-duration 1
-[0, x, { scale: 0.75 }] // 0 for (0.1 * 0.75)s, every 0.2s
+[0, 1 { scale: 0.5 }]     // half-duration 0, then half-duration 1

 // These are passed through to the playNote function (see below)
-// ´velocity` affects various aspects of how the note is played, but not the volume: best stay between 0–1
+// ´velocity` is how strongly the note is played, but does not affect the volume: best stay between 0–1
 // `volume` is how loud it should be: don't go above 1.0
 // `vibrato` makes most of the note waver: off at 0.0, very aggressive at 1.0
 // `root` is used for `midiToJustFrequency` (see earlier above) [0, { velocity: 1.0, volume: 1.0, vibrato: 1.0, root: 0 }]

+// Multiple objects are ok: later ones will be merged over earlier ones.
+// Both of these end up the same:
-// Multiple objects are ok: later ones will be merged over earlier ones [0, x, { transpose: 1, scale: 2 }, { transpose: 2 }] // same as [0, x, { transpose: 2, scale: 2 }]
+[0, x, { transpose: 1, scale: 2 }, { transpose: 2 }]
+[0, x, { transpose: 2, scale: 2 }];
 ```

 Now that we've got some sequences, we can pair them up with instruments into tracks.